 Server settings

 The WSUS server itself can be configured.
-Application Manager supports both a local and a remote server.
+Application Manager supports local and remote servers.

 Server certificate

-A server certificate is required in order to publish third-party software to the WSUS server.
-If there's an existing certificate it can be used by importing it.
-If there's no certificate, one can be generated in AM.
-After the certificate is created, it can be exported by choosing Export.
+A server certificate is required to publish third-party software to the WSUS server.
+If there's an existing certificate, you can import and use it.
+If there's no certificate, you can generate one in Application Manager and export it.

-The certificate used in AM must be also stored to workstations in order to deploy third-party software to them.
-The certificate must be stored into both Trusted root certification authorities and Trusted publishers containers.
+The certificate used in Application Manager must be also stored on workstations to deploy third-party software to them.
+The certificate must be stored in both the Trusted root certification authorities and Trusted publishers containers.

-We recommend to do the certificate deployment by using Group Policy.
+We recommend that the certificate be deployed using a Group Policy.

 Installation approvals

-In this view you can select which third-party software are targeted to specific groups and what are the time settings for the deployments.
+In this view you can select the third-party software targeted at specific groups and the time settings for the deployments.

-Wait time is the time at which the selected third-party software will become available to computers in the selected group.
-The time will start elapsing from the moment when we have published the new version of a third-party software and it's downloaded to the server.
+Wait time (days) is the time at which the selected third-party software will become available to computers in the selected group.
+The wait time starts from the moment the new version of a third-party software is published and downloaded to the server.

-It's important to acknowledge that the wait time is an artificial delay option made possible by AM.
-WSUS doesn't by default provide a wait time but only a deadline.
-For this reason, updating wait time configuration for a deployment is effective next time when a new version of third-party software is published.
+NOTE: The wait time is an artificial delay option made possible by Application Manager.
+By default, WSUS doesn't provide a wait time, only a deadline.
+As a result, an updated wait time only takes effect the next time a new version of third-party software is published.

-Deadline after wait time is different from wait time.
-Instead of software becoming available, installation to computers it will become a required installation.
-Deadline-time will begin to elapse from the moment when wait time has completed.
+Deadline after wait time (days) is different from wait time.
+Instead of the time software becomes available, the deadline refers to the time when installation to computers is required.
+The countdown to the deadline begins from the moment the wait time ends.

 Optional install only works for Windows 7.
 A deployment of this kind will make a third-party software available but not required.